TheLime1/aichat-cli/readme.md

 # GPT CLI

-GPT CLI is a command-line interface chatbot powered by POE .
-It allows you to have interactive conversations with two different bots: Sage and ChatGPT.
+GPT CLI is a command-line interface chatbot powered by POE.
+It allows you to have interactive conversations with different bots, including GPT4.

-check the web version here : https://github.com/TheLime1/gptCensorFree
+Check the web version [here](https://github.com/TheLime1/gptCensorFree).

-Thanks to [@Lomusire](https://github.com/Lomusire) for providing premium tokens <3
+Thanks to [@Lomusire](https://github.com/Lomusire) for providing premium tokens ❤️.

 ## Features

-- Choose between two bots: Sage or ChatGPT.
+- Choose between different bots.
 - Input messages for the chatbot via command-line arguments or interactively.
 - Export the conversation to a .txt file for future reference.